 Waynesburg University MSAT program will consider admitting transfer students on an individual basis.
-The MSAT Program Director and the Graduate Admission's office will review the transfer student's transcripts to determine the courses that are eligible to be accepted to transfer.
+The MSAT PD and the Graduate Admission's office will review the transfer student's transcripts to determine the courses that are eligible to be accepted to transfer.
 All transfer students interested in the program will be considered based on:

-- Meeting institutional guidelines for graduate admissions to the university - Provide two letters of recommendations - Complete an interview performance (at the discretion of program Faculty) - Have completed all of the prerequisite courses with a "C" or better - Complete the technical standards form for the MSAT program - Provide proof of a physical exam and Immunization Record (including: Hepatitis B vaccination, and TB test results). - Provide proof of CPR/AED certification through ARC or AHA. - Have a minimum GPA of 3.0 from previous institution.
+- Meeting institutional guidelines for graduate admissions to the university - Provide two letters of recommendations - Complete an interview performance (at the discretion of program Faculty) - Have completed all of the prerequisite courses with a "C" or better - Complete the technical standards form for the MSAT program - Provide proof of a physical exam and Immunization Record - Provide proof of CPR/AED certification through ARC or AHA - Have a minimum GPA of 3.0 from previous institution

 If a student is transferring from another CAATE accredited MSAT program, relevant athletic training coursework from the previous institution may be considered acceptable equivalents to WU MSAT program courses.
-This is at the discretion of the Program Director and will require the submission of syllabi that includes, at minimum, a course description and objectives.
-Determination of the student's placement in WU's MSAT program at the time of transferring is at the discretion of the Program Director.
+This is at the discretion of the PD and will require the submission of syllabi that includes, at minimum, a course description.
+Determination of the student's placement in WU's MSAT program at the time of transferring is at the discretion of the PD.